Thuotracy/thuotracy/README.md

 <h1 align="center">Hi 👋, I'm Tracy Wangari</h1>
-<h3 align="right">Highly motivated, disciplined and professional <br><br>with great passion for working with and getting accustomed to <br><br>technology as it advances.
+<h3 align="right">Highly motivated, disciplined and professional with
+<br>great passion for working with and getting accustomed to<br> technology as it advances.
 Works well both as an individual and with a team.
 I believe my skills would help with the expansion the world is undergoing in the technological aspect and I want to be part of the growth.</h3>

 <p align="left"> <img src="https://i.pinimg.com/originals/34/fb/b9/34fbb9aa7bfeb8df98412067d64c2029.gif">